Why an organic content strategy should be your FIRST and most important step to marketing your business online.

 If you stop being consistent, don’t have a content strategy or change your message, it will just keep spiraling downhill from there.
 Especially as an online-based business.

 If you have an eCommerce store content is even more important and making sure you are creating content in as many forms as possible (you can find more content strategies in my FREE Content Planning Calendar).

-Your organic content strategy is the platform for so much.
+Your organic content strategy is the platform for so many things.
 It is the thing that will launch successful ads, create content for boosted posts, give you more ideas for content based on engagement factors, the sky is the limit!

 From content, everything else is built and flows into a part of your business model.
 You have to first attract people with great content before you can guide them down the path of purchase, and then get them coming back for more.